 6.4 Termination for insolvency.
 Either party may terminate this MSA and all Service Orders upon notice to the other if the other party ceases to conduct business in the ordinary course without a successor.

 6.5 Consequences of termination.
-Immediately upon termination, the license grants to either party shall immediately terminate; each party shall destroy or return to the other party any and all Confidential Information received from the other party; Customer shall cease to use the Applications and Lithium shall cease hosting the Applications.
-If only one or more Service Orders are terminated but the MSA and other Service Orders remain in effect, the foregoing shall only apply with respect to the Service Order(s) being terminated.
-Fees for partial completion of Engineering Services shall be due within 30 days, prorated to the number of hours expended or the milestones reached.
+Immediately upon termination, the license grants to either party shall immediately terminate; each party shall destroy or return to the other party any and all Confidential Information received from the other party; Customer shall cease to use the Subscription Services and Lithium shall cease:(i) providing the Services to Customer, and (ii) allowing Customer access to the Subscription Services.
+If only one or more Service Orders are terminated but the MSA and other Service Orders remain in effect, the foregoing shall only apply with respect to the Services purchased under the Service Order(s) being terminated.
+Fees for partial completion of ProfessionalServices shall be due within 30 days, prorated to the number of hours expended or the milestones reached.
 Termination shall not relieve Customer’s obligation to pay all undisputed charges accrued before the effective date of termination.
-The parties' rights and obligations under this Section 6, and under Sections 3.1 (No IP Assignment), 3.4 (Restrictions), Section 8 (Indemnification), 9 (Limitation of liability), 10 (Confidentiality), 15 (Governing law and jurisdiction), 16 (Arbitration) and 17 (General provisions) shall survive.
+The parties' rights and obligations under this Section 6, and under Sections 3.1 (No Intellectual Property Assignment or Implied Licenses), 3.4 (Restrictions), 4 (Payment of Fees)(solely to the extent the payment obligation arose prior to termination), 8 (Indemnification), 9 (Limitation of liability), 10 (Confidentiality; Privacy), 10.4 (Aggregated Data), 13 (Governing Law and Jurisdiction), 14 (Binding Arbitration) and 15 (General Provisions) shall survive.

 6.6 Transition Assistance.
 Within 14 days after a termination notice, the parties shall discuss the transfer of Content.
 All Customer Confidential Information and Content shall be provided by Lithium to Customer in standard industry format (XML or equivalent) free of cost on a mutually agreed schedule.
 Lithium shall provide additional reasonable assistance for Customer’s transition from its hosted environment, at Lithium’s standard Professional Services rate as agreed by the parties.

 7.1 Non-Infringement.
 Lithium warrants to Customer that it can grant the rights set forth in Section 3.3 with respect to the Applications.
-In the event any Application is held or believed by Lithium to infringe or misappropriate the intellectual property rights of a third party, or its provision is enjoined, Lithium will have the option, at its expense, to (a) modify the Application, without materially degrading performance, so that it no longer infringes or misappropriates, (b) obtain for Customer the right to continue accessing the appropriate interfaces of the Application, (c) substitute the Application with another, substantially comparable application, or (d) if none of the foregoing remedies are commercially feasible, terminate the Hosting Service for such Application and refund Customer any recurring fees prepaid for that portion not yet provided.
-Together with Section 8.1 (Indemnification), this section states Lithium’s entire liability and Customer’s exclusive remedy for infringement and misappropriation.
+In the event any Application is held or believed by Lithium to infringe or misappropriate the intellectual property rights of a third party, or its provision is enjoined, Lithium will have the option, at its expense, to (a) modify the Application, without materially degrading performance, so that it no longer infringes or misappropriates, (b) obtain for Customer the right to continue accessing the appropriate interfaces of the Application, (c) substitute the Application with another, substantially comparable application, or (d) if none of the foregoing remedies are commercially feasible, terminate Customer’s subscription and access to the Subscription Service (including the license granted to Customer for the included Application(s)) and refund Customer any recurring fees prepaid for the portion of the Subscription Duration subsequent to termination.
+Together with Section 8.1 (Indemnification by Lithium), this section states Lithium’s entire liability and Customer’s exclusive remedy for infringement and misappropriation.

 8.2 Indemnification by Customer.
 Customer shall indemnify Lithium as specified in Section 8.3 for any claim (i) alleging Customer’s use of Applications in an unlawful manner or in a manner inconsistent with the terms of this MSA, including Section 3.4 (Restrictions) or (ii) arising from or involving Content or Customer Interface Elements.